l-hendriks/kin-ad-network/README.md

-# Kin Ads Network IronSource Connector
+# Kin Ads Network

-This serverless function acts as a proxy between IronSource and the apps that are part of the Kin Ads network.
-The goal of this function is to receive all IronSource callbacks and route them to the correct app, while keeping a record of the event in a serverless database.
-This database will be used for realtime tracking, and for duplicate event detection.
+This repository contains the infrastructure and the codebase for the Kin Ads Network.
+There are three main functionalities in this repository:

+1. A proxy between IronSource and the integrating app.
+It does a few security checks, save the events in a database and if it's a valid ad watch event, calls the app's server callback.
+2. A daily cron job that saves revenue per app and per ad network in a Google Sheet, so apps can be compensated correctly.
+3. An API that returns the average eCPM of an app for a specific day.

 ## How to use this as an app developer

 Very simple!
 Integrate the IronSource SDK in your app per the instruction.
-As well as the required parameters, send a custom variable called `clientId` with every request.
-Without this, the network doesn't know which app the reward should be attributed to.
+Then, notify us with your server callback.
+We will send you a secret key to access the eCPM API.

+### eCPM API

+The eCPM API can be accessed at https://api.kinads.org/eCPM?date=DATE&appKey=APPKEY&secret=YOUR_SECRET.

 ## How to run this as a developer